Membership

 “Pledge2Recycle Plastics, RECOUP’s educational programme, kept the children very engaged in the workshop.
 It was very hands-on and encourage the children to ask many questions too.
 The presentation was engaging and delivered in an easy to understand way for the age group.
 Children and staff loved it and hope to have a visit and presentation again in the future.”

-“At Berry we are delighted to be associated with RECOUP.
+“At Amcor we are delighted to be associated with RECOUP.
 The organisation works tirelessly both on the ground and through their influence by driving forward the plastics recycling agenda.
 RECOUP’s experience, built up over the last 30 years, is used for the benefit of the whole of the plastics recycling industry with a sensible and practical approach.”

 “RECOUP provide a fantastic network and forum for discussing all things plastic.
 Their events are expertly co-ordinated and efficiently organised to cover the breadth of issues effecting the recycling of plastics and actions being taken.
 We have directly benefitted from their in-house understanding of the market landscape for recycling plastics, whether it be in designing more recyclable products or creating demand for used material.”